The Obsequities of an Egyptian Cat

 My master was speaking of the coming festivities that would honour the king’s anniversary.
 They would be celebrated throughout the country, from the great temple cities to the smallest towns along the river.
 No one alive could remember Pharaoh presiding over the Two Lands for such an extended time, and a mostly peaceful term at that.
 Though before my birth there had occasionally been rebellious factions from Herakleopolis.
 The rebels had created skirmishes with Pharaoh’s guard, who had always dealt with them quickly and effectively.
 That was because Wa-Ankh was a brave and just ruler, one who inspired his subjects yet drew awe from his enemies.

-and devote my life in service to His Majesty.
+of His Majesty.
 But that was to come.
-At
+At just two

-just two weeks old, I had already ventured out of my soft bed of rushes
+weeks old, I had already ventured out of my soft bed

 Then after three months, the coat of my youth had sloughed off, revealing numerous bright spots of white on my sable torso to match my white feet.
 One day after I had fetched dozens of hand balls and throw sticks from the children of the house, Thethi stood before me with satisfaction.